-You really want a dog, but you really don’t want your bank account to take a huge hit.
-There are ways to adopt a canine on a budget, you just need to know where to find the deals.
+You really want a new pup, but you really don’t want your bank account to take a huge hit.
+There are ways to adopt a dog on a budget — you just need to know where to find the best deals.

-Before you go sniffing around for savings, it’s important to note that owning a dog is a lifelong financial responsibility, long after you pay the initial fee to bring the dog home.
-Veterinary appointments, pet food, dog walkers and miscellaneous supplies are just some of the expenses you’ll face when you own a pup — with a price tag of about $1,400 in your first year of dog ownership, according to the ASPCA.
-So it’s critical that you and your family determine whether you can handle those needs on an ongoing basis.
+Before you go sniffing around for savings, it’s important to note that owning a dog is a lifelong financial responsibility, long after you pay any initial fees to bring the dog home.
+Veterinary appointments, pet food, dog walkers and miscellaneous supplies are just some of the expenses you’ll face when you own a pup — with a price tag of about $1,400 a year to own a dog, according to the ASPCA.
+So it’s critical that you and your family determine whether you can handle the ongoing costs of raising a dog.

 If you know you’re ready to choose a furry friend for life, here are some key ways you can save dollars during the doggy adoption process.

 1. Adopt from a shelter or rescue group instead of a dog breeder.

 It’s no secret that you can pay a pretty penny for a purebred pooch from a breeder, so if you’re looking for a deal up front, rescuing will definitely give you the best bang (bark?) for your buck.
 Plus, most animals adopted from shelters and rescue groups undergo spaying/neutering, vaccination and often microchipping, prior to going home with their new owners.
 That means the price you pay at adoption is quite a bargain, considering dogs from breeders can cost thousands of dollars.